-The indifference with which one treats crow droppings—such an indifference to all objects of enjoyment, from the realm of Brahma down to this world, is verily called pure Vairagya. – Adi Shankara “Self-Realization”
+The indifference with which one treats crow droppings—such an indifference to all objects of enjoyment, from the realm of Brahma down to this world, is verily called pure non-attachment. – Adi Shankara, “Self-Realization”

 I have read many writings of pagan masters, and of the prophets, and of the Old and New Testaments, and have sought earnestly and with all diligence to discover which is the best and highest virtue whereby a man may chiefly and most firmly join himself to God, and whereby a man may become by grace what God is by nature, and whereby a man may come closest to his image when he was in God, wherein there was no difference between him and God, before God made creatures.
 After a thorough study of these writings I find, as well as my reason can testify or perceive, that only pure detachment surpasses all things, for all virtues have some regard to creatures, but detachment is free of all creatures.

 The teachers greatly praise love; but I extol detachment above any love.
-First, because, at best, love constrains me to love God, but detachment compels God to love me. . . .
+First, because at best, love constrains me to love God, but detachment compels God to love me.
+Now it is a far nobler thing my constraining God to me than for me to constrain myself to God.
+That is because God is more readily able to adapt Himself to me, and can more easily unite with me than I could unite with God.
 That detachment forces God to me I can prove thus: everything wants to be in its natural place.
 Now God’s natural place is unity and purity, and that comes from detachment.
 Therefore God is bound to give Himself to a detached heart.2

 I also praise detachment above all compassion, for compassion is nothing but a man’s going out of himself by reason of his fellow creatures’ lack, by which his heart is troubled.
 But detachment is free of this, stays in itself and is not troubled by any thing: for as long as any thing can trouble a man, he is not in a right state.
 In short, when I consider all the virtues, I find none so complete and so conformed to God as detachment.